flyfiber/JaxLau.github.io/_pages/about.md

   - /about.html
 ---

 I'm a junior faculty of [Faculty of Information Science and Engineering](https://it.ouc.edu.cn/), [Ocen University of China](https://www.ouc.edu.cn/).
+I received the B.E. degree from [Jilin University](https://www.jlu.edu.cn/), Changchun, Jilin, China, in 2017, and the Ph.D. degree from the [School of Information and Electronics](https://sie.bit.edu.cn/), [Beijing Institute of Technology](https://www.bit.edu.cn/).